 I have been exploring what it means to focus on the present moment in recent posts.
 Yet today I want to take the whole thing into a definitive direction.
-I have eluded to this facet before, but I want to hit it straight on and make it the focus.
+I have alluded to this facet before, but I want to hit it straight on and make it the focus.
 Our relationship with God is only found in our present moment.
 Bold statement but true.

 Relationship with God